 But the dispute has roots in a long-running disagreement over a September decision of the town's Development Review Board.

 The review board denied a site-plan approval and variances requested by Schoolhouse Road residents John and Lori Thibault for a fence standing more than 6 feet high, a deck, and an above-ground pool.

 The Thibaults have appealed the board's decision in Vermont Environmental Court.
-And there has been ongoing debate about whether and how the town should be represented in those proceedings.

 It's become clear that some Selectboard members thought the review board's decision was unfair.
 In one example, Selectman Tom Bodett said during a Nov.
 28 meeting that he felt the ruling was "overly restrictive."